kimai/kimai/README.md

 ### About

 This is the new version of the open source time tracker Kimai.
-It is stable and production ready, ships with a lot of advanced features, including but not limited to:
+It is stable and production ready, ships with many advanced features, including but not limited to:

-JSON API, invoicing, data exports, multi-timer and punch-in punch-out mode, tagging, multi-user and multi-timezones, authentication via SAML/LDAP/Database, customizable role permissions, responsive and ready for your mobile device, user specific rates, advanced search & filtering, money and time budgets with report, support for plugins and many more.
+JSON API, invoicing, data exports, multi-timer and punch-in punch-out mode, tagging, multi-user and multi-timezones, authentication via SAML/LDAP/Database, customizable role and team permissions, responsive and ready for your mobile device, user specific rates, advanced search & filtering, money and time budgets, multiple reports, support for plugins and many more.

 ## Installation